WD-Scott/MonteCarlo-Simulator/README.md

  myAnalyzer.jackpot()
  ```

-- Find out the combintations of faces rolled and their counts:
+- Find out the combinations of faces rolled and their counts:

 ```python
 myAnalyzer.combo()